 Ability to Pay: Secure employment, good credit, legal residency, and able to make affordable mortgage payments.

-You may receive a home visit from volunteer members of our Family Selection Committee.
+If you qualify, you will need to participate in a 30-minute virtual interview followed by a home visit from volunteer members of our Homeowner Selection Committee.

 If you are selected for a Habitat home, you will then begin your 250-300 hours of sweat equity and take your ten homeownership classes.
 Class topics include financial management and budgeting, foreclosure prevention, estate planning, legal rights and responsibilities of homeownership, and more.
 When your home is finished and you have completed all the foregoing requirements, Habitat will help you obtain affordable financing to pay for it over 20-30 years.